ALEX11BR/adventOfCode2023/README.md

 - Day 5, part 2: inefficient implementation that takes 6m 14s.
 - Day 10, part 2: submitted about 1h 20min after day 11 started.
+- day 24, part 2: uses `z3`, a crate that can be tricky to compile.

 ## Run
 ```sh